alubbe/node-reversable-router/README.md

 # Named Routes for Node.js

 A `node.js` module for naming HTTP routes.
 Can be used with the [express.js](http://expressjs.com/) framework or independently as standalone.
-It is based on the amazing work of antitoxic's [node-reversable-router](https://github.com/web-napopa/node-reversable-router).
+Originally based on [node-reversable-router](https://github.com/web-napopa/node-reversable-router).

 **Feature overview**:
  - Support for named routes